Munich Security Conference: Cyber Security Summit

 The third summit was held on 3 November 2014.
 It was attended by 180 representatives from the fields of politics, economy, EU and NATO.
 In his opening speech, Telekom CEO Höttges highlighted the growing number of attacks on data and digital infrastructures, where the Telekom network recorded 1 Million attacks daily.
 He quoted a CSIS study that estimated the global damage caused by cybercrime to be US$575 billion per year.
 To protect European data against access by US authorities, Höttges called for a revision of the Safe Harbor Agreement.
 The intelligence coordinator of the federal government, Klaus-Dieter Fritsche, supported Höttges demands.

-MSC Chairman Ischinger described the great geopolitical importance of cyber security as a result of Ukraine conflict, which had marked the return of war as political means in Europe.
+MSC Chairman Ischinger described the great geopolitical importance of cyber security as a result of the Russo-Ukrainian war, which had marked the return of war as political means in Europe.
 State Secretary Brigitte Zypries stated the planned IT Security Act in which the reporting of cyber attacks on companies from sensitive sectors was an obligation as the contribution by the German Federal Government to increase data security.
 Andy Mueller-Maguhn, a former spokesman for the Chaos Computer Club, stressed the importance of strong encryption for data security and warned of the "back doors", like those that RSA Security installed for the NSA.
 Elmar Brok, Chairman of the European Parliament Committee on Foreign Affairs, and Karl-Theodor zu Guttenberg urged to ward off cyber attacks with offensive actions and stressed the need for a deterrence component.
 Ben Wizner, representative of the American Civil Liberties Union and lawyer of Edward Snowden, contradicted against those needs.
 In separate working groups, the topics of Digital Defense, Cyber governance, Promotion of Innovation in regards to data security and preventive data protection were also discussed.